 It would be impossible to overstate the impact Californian label Vans has had on skateboarding footwear.
 After all, it did single-handedly give rise to the entire concept.

 Key styles like the Sk8 Hi and the Authentic have become skate-culture icons; as popular today as they were revolutionary back in the ‘60s and ‘70s.
-Elsewhere, models like the Old Skool and the Slip-On have crossed over into the fashion world, opening the Vans brand up to a new audience and turning these simplistic skate shoes into a global footwear phenomenon.
+Elsewhere, models like the Old Skool and the Slip-On have crossed over into the fashion world, opening the Vans brand up to a new audience and turning these simplistic, but still a contender for best skate shoes for men, into a global footwear phenomenon.

 You know it best as the brand that’s been making the best canvas basketball sneakers in the game for more than 100 years, but for the last decade or so, Converse has been making inroads in the skateboarding world, too.

 Cons is the label’s skate-shoe arm, boasting an impressive roster of pro skaters.
 At its helm, a crack team of sneaker designers tasked with reworking classic styles like the Chuck Taylor All Star and the One Star for the skateboard market.
 But it’s not all updates on classics, Cons-exclusive models like the Alexis Pro have also gone on become icons in their own right.

 Another specialist sneaker brand infiltrating skateboarding is Bostonian big hitter New Balance.
 The label’s ‘Numeric’ imprint aims to do for skate shoes what its elder sibling has done for running footwear.
 That is, make the best ones going.